Nov 28th, 2017 | By Amy Leibrock

 These studies are helpful if you’re evaluating which car to buy and drive today, but what about in the future?
 What impact can getting more EVs on the road have as the energy grid gets cleaner?
 Can EVs make a significant difference in lowering total emissions?

-Thousands of people have convened in New York for this weekend’s People’s Climate March in advance of the UN Climate Summit.
-If you can’t be there, there’s no better way to support the climate change issue than by taking action in your own daily life.
-Here’s a quick list of things you can do every day to help curb dangerous emissions that are changing our climate.
+Whether it's Earth Day or not, there's no better way to support the climate change issue than by taking action in your own daily life.
+Here's a quick list of things you can do every day to help curb dangerous emissions that are changing our climate.

 With its high carbon emissions and the low price of natural gas, it seems that coal-fired power is on its way to being phased out.